tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   * To process social media data in real-time, a streaming service API will be needed. (e.g., Kafka-Python).

-Highlight that students have shown themselves to be cutting edge by working with technologies like Plaid, which are disrupting the FinTech data world.
+Highlight that students have shown themselves to be cutting edge by working with technologies like Alpaca, which are disrupting the FinTech data world.

 * In order to be cutting edge, a developer has to keep up with emerging technologies.

 * This requires developers to be able to write code that connects and integrates multiple APIs and SDKs to create unique interactions.

-* Reinforce to students that this is exactly what they did today in class.
+Reinforce to students that this is exactly what they did today in class.
 With the skills they've learned today, they'll be able to keep up with emerging technologies.

 Communicate to students that the applications they've completed today should be discussed during interviews and added to their resumes.

-* They've created reusable data extraction tools, which are valuable artifacts in the FinTech industry.
+* You've created reusable data extraction tools, which are valuable artifacts in the FinTech industry.

-* With the right parameterization, the Quandl and Plaid APIs could easily evolve into engines and frameworks.
+* With the right parameterization, the Quandl and Alpaca APIs could easily evolve into engines and frameworks.

+Ask if there are any remaining questions before ending the class.

 ### End Class

 ---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.